Classic DOG SLED RIDE

 Big Lake, AK

 How far in advance do I need to reserve?

 As you can imagine, dog sledding in Alaska is an iconic activity.
 While we get some reservations up to a year in advance, typically if you book 1-2 months ahead of time then you should be okay.
 Obvious exceptions to this are any major holidays and the weeks surrounding the start of the Iditarod (early March).
-The slowest period of the winter is mid to late January, all other times will generally get booked out.
+The slowest period of the winter is mid-January to mid-February, all other times will generally get booked out.

 How do I get there?

 If you book the option with shuttle, the driver will pick you up at your location in Anchorage at approximately 9am on the morning of your tour.
 All you have to do is let us know where.